foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-2.md

 ## The Skyrim Script Extender

 If you have any previous modding experience at all, you will likely have heard of the **Skyrim Script Extender** or **SKSE** for short.
 Of all the mods and tools out there, the Script Extender is one of the most vital ones: It *extends* the scripting capabilities of the engine, allowing mod authors to implement features that would not have been possible before.
-SKSE is required by many of mods, among them the most complex ones available.
+SKSE is required by many mods, among them the most complex ones available.

-A popular example of an SKSE-dependant feature is the **Mod Configuration Menu**, or **MCM** for short which is part of the UI overhaul mod **SkyUI**.
+A popular example of an SKSE-dependant feature is the **Mod Configuration Menu**, or **MCM** for short, which is part of the UI overhaul mod [SkyUI](https://www.nexusmods.com/skyrimspecialedition/mods/12604).
 But there are also a multitude of SKSE-based plugins that, among other things, fix engine-level bugs that could not have been addressed otherwise.

 ### SKSE and Skyrim Updates

 Due to its very nature, the Skyrim Script Extender is **version dependant**.
 Any version of SKSE will *only* work with the specific version of Skyrim SE it was compiled for.
 For example, the current version (as of Summer 2021) of SKSE, `2.0.19`, functions only with the latest version of Skyrim SE, `1.5.97.0`.

 Unfortunately, Skyrim SE is still being updated occasionally.
-These patches are almost exclusively to add or update "creations" for the Skyrim SE "Creation Club" (an ingame store for mini DLC largely created by mod authors) and rarely ever changes something about the base game, but they will break SKSE regardless.
+These patches are almost exclusively to add or update "creations" for the Skyrim SE "Creation Club" (an ingame store for mini DLC) and rarely ever changes something about the base game, but they will break SKSE regardless.
 In the past it has taken anywhere from between a few days to a few weeks for the SKSE team to update for the latest version of Skyrim.

 The issue of version dependancy does not only affect SKSE and the game, but also SKSE and SKSE plugins.
 While some SKSE-dependant mods only use functions added by SKSE in their scripts and do not require a specific version of SKSE to function, there are also the so-called SKSE plugins.
 These files with the `.dll` extension are dependant on a specific SKSE version the same way SKSE is dependant on a specific Skyrim SE version.

 Until recently, mod authors had to wait for the SKSE team to update whenever Skyrim updated before they could update their own SKSE plugins in turn.
 Occasionally, authors were not actively modding anymore when a Skyrim patch dropped and were not around to update their mods until weeks later, if at all.
 Since many mods have closed permissions, nobody else could update their mods for them either.
 And because SKSE plugins are among the most complex of mods (written in C or C++), there are very few people capable of updating them for a new Skyrim version to begin with.

-This was the primary problem with Skyrim SE - until Address Library was released.
+This was the primary problem with Skyrim SE - until the Address Library was released.

 ### Address Library

-To fix the problem of SKSE and SKSE plugins breaking with every Skyrim update, **meh321** (the author of a number of groundbreaking mods) released [**Address Library**](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+To fix the problem of SKSE and SKSE plugins breaking with every Skyrim update, **meh321** (the author of a number of groundbreaking mods) released [**Address Library for SKSE**](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 It is a modder's resource allowing SKSE plugins to become version independent from SKSE by storing their offsets in a separate database instead.
 This has all but eliminated the problem of Skyrim updates: Since Address Library was released, the vast majority of SKSE plugins has been updated to utilise the resource and no longer requires a specific version of SKSE.

 ## Update Proofing

 While the release of Address Library has all but eliminated the danger of parts of your setup being rendered unplayable due to a Skyrim update, it is still important to make sure your game is not updated automatically when a new patch drops.
-Otherwise, you may still be unable to play until SKSE is updated for the new version.
-Fortunately, this is simple to do.
+Otherwise, you will still be unable to play until SKSE is updated for the new version.

+Fortunately, update-proofing your game is simple:

 - In your games library in Steam, right-click **The Elder Scrolls V: Skyrim Special Edition**.
 - Select **Properties** and switch to the **Updates** tab.
 - Make sure **Automatic updates** is set to **Only update this game when I launch it**.

-Of course this would still force you to update whenever you attempt to launch the game through its default executables.
-However, SKSE comes with its own launcher which you must use to launch the game for it to work properly.
-Launching the game through SKSE will not prompt Steam to update, meaning you can stay on an old version for as long as you desire.
+Of course, this would still force you to update whenever you attempt to launch the game through its default executables.
+However, SKSE comes with its own launcher (which you must always use to launch the game for it to work properly).
+Launching the game through SKSE will *not* prompt Steam to update, meaning you can stay on an older version of the game for as long as you desire.

 ![Steam Disable Auto Updates](/Pictures/tpf/initial-setup/sse-disable-auto-updates.png)

 ### Game Backup

 Accidents happen - and rolling back to a previous version of Skyrim if you unintentionally updated to a newer version can be annoying.
 If you want to be absolutely certain, you can use Steam to create a compressed backup of the current version of the game.
-This can be done by right-clicking the game, going to Properties >> Local Files >> Backup game files.
+This can be done by right-clicking the game and going to **Properties** >> **Local Files** >> **Backup game files**.

-I personally only keep manual backups of the executables (SkyrimSE.exe and SkyrimSELauncher.exe).
+I personally only keep manual backups of the executables (**SkyrimSE.exe** and **SkyrimSELauncher.exe**).
 Reverting to them is enough to launch an old version of SKSE when the game updated.
 However, if a Skyrim patch also affected any of the game files, this may still not be enough (always check the changelog).
 In that case, you need to restore a full backup of all files.

 ## File Name Extensions